LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Interactions/interactions_basics.md

 * `<a href=""></a>`
 * `<p></p>`
 * `<br>`

+### Whitelisting
+The domains in all URLs for images, videos, audio files, and button links used in interactions must be whitelisted.
+Contact your LivePerson representative to assist with this.

+For Facebook in particular, whitelisting must be done in two places: Images must be whitelisted on the LivePerson side, and web URLs must be whitelisted within Facebook page settings.
+The latter must be performed by the owner of the Facebook page.

+{: .important}
+Conversation Builder shortens lengthy web links using the following abbreviated domain: https://s.bcbot.io, which must be whitelisted in the Facebook page settings.

+### Images

+As long as the image is [whitelisted](conversation-builder-interactions-interaction-basics.html#whitelisting), it will be sent to the consumer.
+Provide high-resolution images in the appropriate format: JPEG for photos, PNG for bitmap/raster artwork.
+Make sure the images are interesting and aesthetically pleasing, and verify their quality before use.
+Keep the images as small in size as possible, so they load quickly.

+The Apple developers' site provides some good, general guidelines regarding resolution, size, optimization, and more; you can find this [here](https://developer.apple.com/design/human-interface-guidelines/business-chat/interactive-messages/about-interactive-messages/#images).

 ### Add an interaction
 **To add a new interaction to the end of the dialog**